Skip to main content

 Known Limitations

-• Text truncation — PDF export may truncate text in cells for linked elements when content exceeds the calculated cell height.
-A fix is tracked with high priority.
+• Text truncation — Cells for linked elements may truncate when content exceeds the calculated cell height.
+A fix is tracked.

-• Multi-page row repetition — When risk items span multiple pages, text from the previous page repeats at the top of the next page for context continuity.
-This is by design but can confuse reviewers.
+• Multi-page row repetition — When risk items span multiple pages, text from the previous page repeats at the top of the next page for context continuity (by design).

-• Baseline display — Baseline references in PDF exports may show incorrect or missing entries in variant projects.
-Use document ID/path-based baseline identification for reliability.
+• Baseline display — Baseline references may show incorrect or missing entries in variant projects.
+Use document ID/path-based identification.

 • Images not exported — Embedded images in work item fields do not appear in PDF exports.